gelatodigital/gelato-network/README.md

 #### Why would a Provider pay for their Users transaction fees on gelato?

-In short Providers are incentivised to pay for their Users automated transactions because they can provide great UX this way and they have many opportunites to create interesting business models on top of gelato.
+In short, Providers are incentivised to pay for their Users automated transactions because they can provide great UX this way and they have many opportunites to create interesting business models on top of gelato.
 For example, if a Provider enables Users to swap DAI to ETH on uniswap every 2 days, then a fee could be applied for each executed transaction that retains 0.5% of the sold tokens and sends them to the Provider.

 This way, Users do not have to prepay ETH on Gelato and Providers get compensated / rewarded for paying the transaction fees on behalf of Users, all without having to do the heavy lifting of running the underlying infrastructure.

-Hence you can think of Gelato as a pay-as-you-go execution service for developers to create the first wave of User-friendly automated dapps, while also running a business model.
+Hence you can think of Gelato as a pay-as-you-go execution service for developers to create the first wave of User-friendly automated dapps, while also running a sustainable business model.

+Why should end-users not prepay for future transaction executions themselves, you might ask?
+While this is certainly possible with Gelato , having to ask end-users to deposit some ETH on Gelato before their transactions get executed still sounded like bad UX to us.
+Especially because end-users would have to make accurate predictions about future gas prices, in order to have some degree of certainty that they will still have enough funds deposited on gelato, in order to pay Executors when the time has come.
+That's why we introduced the concept of **Providers**, who can abstract this complexity for the end-users.

+#### How can you submit transactions on behalf of users, without having access to their private keys?

+Through smart contract wallets (proxy contracts).
+Each dapp User must have a personal smart contract wallet deployed through which they interact with the Gelato protocol, in order for the dapp to be able to leverage Gelato automation for them.
+Once this requirement and a few more case-by-case details are fulfilled, dapps can let their Users submit Tasks to gelato, which will execute the requested transactions in the future.

+Gelato is highly modular and works with any smart contract standard out there.
+Two of the most widely used examples include the Gnosis Safe and dsProxy, but you can also use gelato with your own custom made proxy contract.

+#### How do you ensure that executors always charge a fair price?

+Gelato will calculate how much gas was consumed and what the current gas price is and will pay the Executor for its accomplished work using the formula: **consumed gas \* current gas price \* exectutorRewardFactor**.
+To ensure a fair gas price, Gelato partnered with Chainlink to provide constantly updated, fair gas prices.
+That way Gelato Users can be sure that Executors are not charging unfair gas prices.

 # Getting started as a Provider